micmejia/bible-dump/AMPC/Luke/Luke 16.md

-Also [Jesus] said to the disciples, There was a certain rich man who had a [^a]manager of his estate, and accusations [against this man] were brought to him, that he was squandering his [master's] possessions.
+Also [Jesus] said to the disciples, There was a certain rich man who had a manager of his estate, and accusations [against this man] were brought to him, that he was squandering his [master's] possessions.